Freedom of speech: Historical origins

 Freedom of speech and expression has a long history that predates modern international human rights instruments.
 It is thought that the ancient Athenian democratic principle of free speech may have emerged in the late 6th or early 5th century BC.

 Freedom of speech was vindicated by Erasmus and Milton.
-Edward Coke claimed freedom of speech as "an ancient custom of Parliament" in the 1590s, and it was affirmed in the Protestation of 1621.
-England's Bill of Rights 1689 legally established the constitutional right of freedom of speech in Parliament which is still in effect, so-called parliamentary privilege.
+Edward Coke claimed freedom of speech as "an ancient custom of Parliament" in the 1590s, affirmed in the Protestation of 1621.
+Restating what is written in the English Declaration of Right, 1689, England's Bill of Rights 1689 legally established the constitutional right of freedom of speech in Parliament, which is still in effect.
+This so-called parliamentary privilege includes no possible defamation claims, meaning Parliamentarians are free to speak up in the House without fear of legal action.
+This protection extends to written proceedings: for example, written and oral questions, motions and amendments tabled to bills and motions.
+Taking refuge in England in 1726, Voltaire wrote about his admiration for the tolerance and freedom of speech in England in his Letters on the English (1733), which he strived to introduce into his native France.